CubertCoin/cubertcoin/SECURITY.md

 | Team Vesting | ✅ Live | Streamflow, 6-month cliff + 12-month vesting — contract active |
 | Liquidity Lock | ⚪ Pending launch | Streamflow, 12 months minimum — executed at launch |

-Once executed, all of the above will be verifiable on-chain via the [On-Chain Verification table](./tokenomics/#-on-chain-verification) in the Tokenomics document — including direct links to Solscan/Solana Explorer for each contract and transaction.
+Once executed, all of the above will be verifiable on-chain via the [On-Chain Verification table](./tokenomics/#-on-chain-verification) in the Tokenomics document, including direct links to Solscan/Solana Explorer for each contract and transaction.

 ### Operational Security Practices